Tony Benn: Early life and family

 Benn was born in Westminster, London, on 3 April 1925.
 He had two brothers, Michael (1921–1944), who was killed in the Second World War and David (1928–2017), a specialist in Russia and Eastern Europe.
 Following the Thames flood in January 1928 their house was uninhabitable so the Benn family moved to Scotland for over 12 months.
 Their father, William Benn, was a Liberal Member of Parliament from 1906 who crossed the floor to the Labour Party in 1928 and was appointed Secretary of State for India by Ramsay MacDonald in 1929, a position he held until the Labour Party's landslide electoral defeat in 1931.

-William Benn was elevated to the House of Lords and given the title of Viscount Stansgate in 1942, the new wartime coalition government was short of working Labour peers in the upper house.
+William Benn was elevated to the House of Lords and given the title of Viscount Stansgate in 1942, as the new wartime coalition government was short of working Labour peers in the upper house.
 Tony Benn was subsequently titled with the honorific prefix, The Honourable.
 In 1945–1946, William Benn was the Secretary of State for Air in the first majority Labour Government.

 Benn's mother, Margaret Benn (née Holmes, 1897–1991), was a theologian, feminist and the founder President of the Congregational Federation.
 She was a member of the League of the Church Militant, which was the predecessor of the Movement for the Ordination of Women; in 1925, she was rebuked by Randall Davidson, the Archbishop of Canterbury, for advocating the ordination of women.
 His mother's theology had a profound influence on Benn, as she taught him that the stories in the Bible were mostly about the struggle between the prophets and the kings and that he ought in his life to support the prophets over the kings, who had power, as the prophets taught righteousness.

 Benn was for over 30 years a committed Christian.
 He said that the teachings of Jesus Christ had a "radical political importance" on his life, and made a distinction between the historical Jesus as "a carpenter of Nazareth" who advocated social justice and egalitarianism and "the way in which he's presented by some religious authorities; by popes, archbishops and bishops who present Jesus as justification for their power", believing this to be a gross misunderstanding of the role of Jesus.
 He believed that it was a "great mistake" to assume that the teachings of Christianity are outdated in modern Britain and Higgins wrote in The Benn Inheritance that Benn was "a socialist whose political commitment owes much more to the teaching of Jesus than the writing of Marx".
 (Indeed, he did not read The Communist Manifesto until he was in his 50s.)
 "The driving force of his life was Christian socialism," according to Peter Wilby, linking Benn to the "high-minded" founding roots of Labour.